Talk to others with an Ostomy

 Dear Death - and others,

-I am wallowing around in my own stuff today - self pity.
+I am wallowing around in my own stuff today - self-pity.
 I have my list of issues as do we all.
 Speaking only for myself, my stoma stuff is so far down my list that it has almost no significance.
 It is almost equal to a stubbed toe - really irritating - nothing more.

 MS is probably my most accurate current diagnosis.
 And I really don't care what they call it.
-Pain and misery is unrelenting.
-Every cell of my body in pain all the time.
+Pain and misery are unrelenting.
+Every cell of my body is in pain all the time.
 I took pain pills all week to be able to be with visiting family, pretending to be 'fine', and now I am off everything again - second day with nothing more than Excedrin.
 Difficulties seem overwhelming.
 They are not, it just feels that way.

 I just talked with a friend and she reminded me that we essentially have two options.
 We can change the situation or change ourselves.
 The situation for most of us isn't changeable.
 So that leaves one option.
 We change ourselves.
-We accomodate the situation.
+We accommodate the situation.
 I change ME.

 Some days I change 'me' into an upbeat positive person like others on this site.
 Just now I am wallowing in my misery.
 I will tire of that and will return to the better option of positive forward thinking before too long.
-I hate all all the things I can't do.
+I hate all the things I can't do.

 I hate giving up my small RV and my freedom to travel because I can't even manage that anymore.
 I hate requiring help.
 But I love doing my small art projects and writing my stories.
-I am working on the things I love and pushing the things I hate back in some distant place in my mind and feelings.
+I am working on the things I love and pushing the things I hate back to some distant place in my mind and feelings.
 I am working to remember the things I can do and focus less on what I can't do.

 Thank you all for being here to listen and share.
 I know none of my issues are worse than any of yours.
 It is all just a bit heavy today.
 But getting lighter by the minute as I recreate my space and me.
 I am posting a couple of new art zentangles on my profile.
 Silence.

-Dawneagle.........I wish you strength during your struggle buddy.
+Dawneagle...
+I wish you strength during your struggle, buddy.
 And may it be a comfort to know that I'm thinking of you.

 Feel better soon, BEG